fourstix/Elfos-utils/README.md

 * **/src/file/**  -- Source files for Elf/OS file utilities.
   * cmd.asm - Run commands from a file.
   * flags.asm - Show Elf/OS flags associated with a file.
-  * find.asm - Find files in a directory and its sub-directories.
+  * find.asm - Find files in a directory and its sub-directories that match a name.
   * find_buf.asm - Buffer definitions file used to create the find utility.
   * header.asm - Show the executable header information for a file.
   * swap.asm - Display a prompt to change disk and wait for input to boot new disk.
-  * tree.asm - List the contents of a directory and its sub-directories.
+  * tree.asm - List the contents of a directory and its sub-directories in a branching format.
   * tree_buf.asm - Buffer definitions file used to create the find utility.
   * xsb.asm - XMODEM Send using the hardware UART and Elf/OS Kernel API.
   * xtrim.asm - Trim an executable file to its runtime size.